|Overview of Biologic Agents

 Infliximab (Remicade).
 Patients treated with REMICADE are at increased risk for infections, including progression to serious infections leading to hospitalization or death.
 RxList.

-Rituxan (Targeted B-cell Therapy).
+Rituxan® (Targeted B-cell Therapy).
 Indications and Uses.
 FDA Warning.
 Rituxan.com.

 Tumor Necrosis Factor (TNF) inhibitors include etanercept (Enbrel), infliximab (Remicade), and adalimumab (Humira)

-SCLERO.ORG is the world leader for trustworthy research, support, education and awareness for scleroderma and related illnesses, such as pulmonary hypertension.
+SCLERO.ORG is the world's leading nonprofit for trustworthy research, support, education and awareness for scleroderma and related illnesses.
 We are a 501(c)(3) U.S.-based public charitable foundation, established in 2002.
-Meet Our Team, Volunteer, or Donate.
+Meet Our Team.
+Donations may also be mailed to: